Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 -   the next chunk achieves and now dividend portfolios are proxies for their jurisdiction.

+-   include how divident portfolios have diffrent constituents.

+-   how those operate in diffrent market cycles.

 ``` r
 # loadings
 pacman::p_load("xts", "tidyverse", "tbl2xts", "PerformanceAnalytics",